-- Spoon ice cream into pie crust; cover and freeze for 15 minutes.
+- Spoon ice cream into pie crust; cover and freeze 15 minutes.

 - Meanwhile, in a large bowl, beat cream cheese and confectioners' sugar until smooth; fold in whipped topping.
 Set aside 1-1/2 cups for garnish.

 - Spread remaining cream cheese mixture over ice cream.
-Using the back of a spoon, make an 8-in. diameter well in the center of the pie for the pie filling.
+Using the back of a spoon, make an 8-in.-diameter well in the center of the pie for pie filling (do not add filling).
 Pipe reserved cream cheese mixture around pie.

 Originally published as Black Forest Freezer Pie in Quick Cooking January/February 2004, p62